Cornwall Council has a statutory duty to:

 - the employment is, or becomes, unlawful

-Listed on the work permit application form are jobs children cannot do.
+Listed on the work permit application form are jobs children cannot do, however, the list is not exhaustive and your Juvenile Employment Officer will be able to advise what is permitted.

 Parents should ensure that if their child is employed, such employment is strictly within the law.